-Import the accounting transactions from apaleo on a regular basis into your main ledger.
+Import the accounting transactions from Apaleo on a regular basis into your main ledger.
 Only bundle payment methods on one account in the main ledger if they are settled and paid out together.
-An example: As American Express will in most cases be settled seperately and pay out directly, you should not have the transactions from American Express on the same account as Mastercard or Visa transactions.
-Preferably you import the accounting data from apaleo not as daily aggregates, but transaction by transaction.
+An example: As American Express will in most cases be settled separately and pay out directly, you should not have the transactions from American Express on the same account as Mastercard or Visa transactions.
+Preferably you import the accounting data from Apaleo not as daily aggregates, but transaction by transaction.

 In your accounting system (main ledger) we recommend that you create the following sub-accounts for the payment service provider:

 - A receivables account for all payment receivables towards the payment cards (VISA, MC etc.).

 - A receivables account for the rolling reserve.

 - A receivables account for an optional refund reserve.

 The following information for each of your merchant accounts (COM and POS) can be found directly in Apaleo, Payment section:

 Reconciliation of payouts

 Receiving a payment to your bank account, you will need the corresponding Settlement Details report that matches the batch number, in order break down the payment into single transactions and record them accordingly.